rubyforgood/casa/LINUX_SETUP.md

 #### Your SSH Keys

-If you want to create new SSH keys, go to the general Linux instructions below; if you would like to save some time and effort and use your host OS' keys, you can do that by the commands below.
+If you want to create new SSH keys, go to the general Linux instructions below; if you would like to save some time and effort and use your host OS' keys, you can do that using the commands below.
 Note that you must be in your host OS and not inside the Vagrant VM to do this:

 ```
-vagrant plugin install vagrant-scp  # only need to do this once to install the plugin
+vagrant plugin install vagrant-scp
 vagrant scp ~/.ssh/id_rsa     :~/.ssh
 vagrant scp ~/.ssh/id_rsa.pub :~/.ssh
 ```